systemoutgit/maximobot/README.md

-# MAximo bot using conversation api
+# Maximo bot using IBM Watson conversation api

 This Node.js app demonstrates the Conversation service in a simple chat interface for Maximo support